Bob Melvin: Oakland Athletics (2011–2021)

-By the end of his A's tenure, his 853 wins were second-most in team history, behind only Hall of Fame manager Connie Mack.
+By the end of his Athletics tenure, his 853 wins were second-most in team history, behind only Hall of Fame manager Connie Mack.
 His 1,346 wins ranked 34th in MLB history.
-Among active Major League managers, only Dusty Baker, and Terry Francona has more wins.
-He had led his teams to seven postseason appearances and four division titles.
+Among active Major League managers, only Dusty Baker, and Terry Francona had more wins.
+In Oakland, he had led them to six postseason appearances and three division titles; the Athletics lost in the first round in five of their six postseason appearances, winning just the 2020 AL Wild Card Series before losing in the 2020 ALDS.
 ESPN reported: "With the A's, Melvin developed a reputation as a players' manager as well as a keen strategist, and in a division in which his team often carried the lowest payroll, he found consistent success."

-San Diego Padres (2021–present)
+San Diego Padres (2021–2023)

 On November 1, 2021, Melvin became the 22nd manager of the San Diego Padres.
 He signed a three-year contract.